 Glancing over past Eric, I spotted Frank Monahan’s crew packing cameras, light stands, mixing consoles and nautical miles of audio/video cable into massive blue equipment cases.
 Even the band had folded their instruments and sheet music, roadies were loading up the set and stage, section by pre-fab section, returning Aquatic Park’s trashed bleachers and promenade to the muckers, pigeons and gulls.

-“Anyhow, dunno about Clifford,” I continued, door pocketing the tool.
+“Anyhow, dunno about Clifford,” I straightened up from the front fender, wiping my screwdriver with a red tool, then door pocketing the tool.
 “But she sure triggered something in Eric.
 He wigged out, almost heckled her off the stage, like Mr. Pig Personified.”

-“Nice crowd you’re running with down here…” This, while Eric was across the way, letting Bruno lick his three days’ growth from the roof of the white 912.
+“Couldn’t say either way…” This, as Eric took to letting Bruno lick his three days’ growth from the roof of the white 912.

-“Hmph, I had Delvis pegged all along,” she twisted and turned her long pony tail.
+“Hmph, I’ve had him pegged all along,” she twisted and turned her long pony tail.
 “My father’s a circuit court judge back in upstate New York, so I know a cheap felon when I see one.
-But the SF cops were really P-Oed, saying they were already busy enough looking into a string of park killings, even one the other night.”
+But the SF cops did too, sniffing around the Porsches earlier this morning, leaving him be…heard them saying they were already too busy looking into a string of park killings, even one the other night.”

-“They said that straight out did they,” I asked warily, having rather pegged her as a farm girl, recalling that even with Seamus, face licking was beyond the pale, especially after the Setter worked over his undercarriage.
+“They said that straight out did they?”
+I asked warily, having instead pegged her as a farm girl, recalling that even with Seamus, face licking was beyond the pale, especially after the Setter worked over his undercarriage.
 Yet here Eric came.

-“I just overheard the fuzz,” she sized my mind drift up and down.
-“But Clifford freaked out over all the commotion, so we blew town before they could even haul the Capri away, headed up the coast to Point Reyes for a few days.”
+“I just blew it off,” she sized my mind drift up and down.
+“But Clifford freaked out over all the cops and commotion, so we headed up to Point Reyes for a bit.”

-“Up yours, Charlie,” Eric yelled, crossing right in front of a screeching station wagon.
+Screeeeech…“Up yours, Charlie,” Eric yelled, crossing right in front of a brake slamming station wagon.
 The pier-bound Japanese crab catcher’s eyes lit up like rising suns.
 Eric just squared off and waved a 24mm open end at him, while his dog hopped up all over the Datsun’s honking front end.

 “With a little luck, that fisherman will run him over,” Sherry said, otherwise ignoring Eric’s harangue.

-“So just slow your ass down,” Eric eased off the driver with a wave of his Snap-On wrench, motioning Bruno over to the park shrubbery to take care of some business.
-“I heard you two talking about that Delvis creep—grand theft auto type, sure as shit…”
+“So just slow your ass down,” Eric eased off the driver with a wave of his Snap-On wrench, motioning Bruno over to the park shrubbery to take care of some business, steaming our way.
+“I heard you two talking about me, sure as shit…”